apache/hudi/rfc/rfc-82/rfc-82.md

 The proposed implementation involves the following key changes:

 1. Enhance the `TransactionUtils` class to include schema conflict detection:
-   - Add a new method `abortTxnOnConcurrentSchemaEvolution` to check for schema conflicts.
+   - Add a new interface `SchemaConflictResolutionStrategy` to check for schema conflicts.
+   - Add an implementation to this new interface `SimpleSchemaConflictResolutionStrategy` which implements the table above.

 2. Schema conflict detection logic:
    - Follow the graph as explained above.